dOpensource/dsiprouter/docs/use-cases.rst

 NOTE:** Type <context=from-trunk> underneath the <type=peer> in the Peer Details box if it does not appear.

-6. Next you will enter the configurations for incoming under the SIP Settings.
+6. Next you will enter the configurations for incoming by selecting the **Inbound** tab in the SIP Settings.
 Here you will enter the SIP settings for inbound calls.
 You will need:

 The following fields needs to be entered